Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Three letters of recommendation

-Admissions Statistics: UIWSOM’s most recent entering class had an average science GPA of 3.5, an average cumulative GPA of 3.6, and an average MCAT score of 503.
-The acceptance rate is approximately 60%.
+Admissions Statistics: UIWSOM’s most recent entering class had a median science GPA of 3.5, a median cumulative GPA of 3.61, and a median MCAT score of 503.
+The acceptance rate is 3%.

 29. University of New England College of Osteopathic Medicine (UNE COM)